pymc-devs/pymc/README.rst

 |Build Status| |Coverage| |NumFOCUS_badge| |Binder|

-PyMC3 is a Python package for Bayesian statistical modeling and Probabilistic Machine Learning focusing on advanced Markov chain, Monte Carlo, and variational fitting algorithms.
+PyMC3 is a Python package for Bayesian statistical modeling and Probabilistic Machine Learning focusing on advanced Markov chain Monte Carlo (MCMC) and variational inference (VI) algorithms.
 Its flexibility and extensibility make it applicable to a large suite of problems.